JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 and this can conflict with using tags for the project itself.
 * Store the `Package.swift` within the consumer project's repo to avoid the versioning and maintenance issues.

-  However, this approach can cause problems for multi-repository SPM setups of the consumer project and further automation:
+  However, this approach can cause problems with multi-repository SPM setups of the consumer project and further automation:
-  1. Only one consumer package in a multi-package project can depend on the external module, to avoid dependency conflicts within the project.
-So all the logic depending on your KMP module should be encapsulated in a particular consumer package.
+  1. In a multi-package project, only one consumer package can depend on the external module, to avoid dependency conflicts within the project.
+So, all the logic that depends on your KMP module should be encapsulated in a particular consumer package.
   2. If you publish the KMP project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repo.
 Such a phase in CI can be difficult to maintain as it may lead to conflicting updates of the consumer repo.